xplorfin/docker-utils/README.md

 # What is this?

-This is a helper library for interacting with docker, particularly in continuous integration workflows
+This is a helper library for interacting with docker by [entropy](https://entropy.rocks), particularly in continuous integration workflows.
+It provides a canonical way to create volumes, containers, images, etc and tear them down.

-## Note:

-This library was open sourced as a dependency for another project.
-While this is functional, documentation may be lacking for a bit.